Ahmed-E-86/IMDB-Get/README.md

 # IMDB-Get
 IMDB-Get is a cross-platform desktop application that can be used to get information about movies from IMDB website using the OMDb API.
+Also, the application has a graphical user interface made by Tkinter, and it has an installer to easily install the application and create start-menu and desktop shortcuts.

 ![main_window](https://user-images.githubusercontent.com/29783425/214784391-f5933d90-f7b8-4494-b352-79d6cbea3fd1.png)